Groups

 LGBTQ+ Support Group

 This support group provides a safe space to explore and discuss the joys and challenges of being lesbian, gay, bisexual, transgender, queer, and questioning.
-This confidential and affirming group is an opportunity to connect with each other and offer emotional support.
-Students may explore themes such as:
+This affirming group is an opportunity to connect with each other and offer emotional support.
+Themes explored might include:

 - Relationships with family, friends, and partners